odoo/odoo/addons/mail/doc/mail_openchatter_howto.rst

     # inherit from mail.thread allows the use of OpenChatter
     _inherit = ['mail.thread']

-Use the thread viewer widget inside your form view by using the ThreadView widget on the message_ids_social field inherited from mail.thread.
+Use the thread viewer widget inside your form view by using the ThreadView widget on the message_ids field inherited from mail.thread.

 ::